Start with a Schedule

 - Floor: Place laundry bags or clothes hampers in or near the bathroom so family members will put away dirty clothes instead of leaving them on the floor.
-Try pre-sorting whites and colors into color-coded laundry hampers to save time in the laundry room.
+Try pre-sorting whites and colors into divided laundry hampers to save time in the laundry room.

 Other organization products can create new storage areas within the bathroom.
 For example, the use of a shower caddy helps organize bathroom toiletries.
 Maximize unused space under the sink by adding sliding shelves or drawers that provide extra vertical storage space.

 If space permits, look for a freestanding storage unit to hold towels and toiletries.
 And don't forget the space over the toilet!
 Add wall-mounted shelves to instantly create more space.